 For the protection of our students and staff, our campus is equipped with security cameras in all common areas, hallways, and stairwells.
-Harvest Preparatory School also employs trained security officers to provide assistance in building security and protection during the school day.
-Security cameras will not be used to locate missing items or personal possessions.
+Harvest Preparatory School also employs trained security officers to help in building security and protection during the school day.
+Our administrators, faculty, and staff are fully ALICE Certified.
+Security cameras are only used for student and staff safety and security and cannot be used to locate missing items or personal possessions.